Nipple Care Solutions

 Solutions:

 Rationale: Moist wound healing allows skin to heal 50% faster than keeping the area dry.
 Manuka honey has been shown to promote skin regeneration, moist wound healing, and prevent infection (5).
 However, it is critical that any honey that may come in contact with baby be medical grade, which ensures it has gone through a sterilization process to make it safe for baby.
-Our two favorite topical treatments for nipple trauma, NipDip* and MediHoney, both contain medical grade manuka honey.
+Our favorite topical treatment for nipple trauma, MediHoney, contains medical grade manuka honey.
 We prefer this to a commonly prescribed treatment called All Purpose Nipple Ointment, which contains a mix of antibiotic ointment, steroid cream, and anti-fungal cream.
 It is our observation that in no other medical situation are a combinations of antibiotics, antifungals and steroids prescribed without having a bacterial and fungal diagnosis warranting it.
 Instead of applying multiple treatments to a skin injury, we prefer to target specific treatments to specific diagnosis.

 3) Thrush